MichaelTowson/mernHotel/README.md

 **Client**

 |REACT| Javasript framework used for front-end display and creating single page application
-|AXIOS| Used for making HTTP requests
+|AXIOS| Used for making http requests
 |REACT-TOASTIFY| Used to create "toast" notifications on the login page.
-|REACT-CALENDAR| - Used to create calendar for reservation scheduling.
+|REACT-CALENDAR| Used to create calendar for reservation scheduling.

 **Server**